RunestoneInteractive/thinkcspy/_sources/Strings/TheSliceOperator.rst

 beginning of the string.
 If you omit the second index, the slice goes to the end of the string.

+There is no Index Out Of Range exception for a slice.
+A slice is forgiving and shifts any offending index to something legal.

 .. activecode:: chp08_slice2

     fruit = "banana"
     print(fruit[:3])
     print(fruit[3:])
+    print(fruit[3:-10])
+    print(fruit[3:99])

 What do you think ``fruit[:]`` means?